-Prerequisites: MBI 625, MBI 630, MBI 635 and MBI 645 or with the permis-sion of the Director of the MBI program.

-The course focuses on the investigation of contemporary research in information systems.
+Hours: 3 classroom + 0 lab/studio Prerequisites: MBI 625, MBI 630, MBI 635 and MBI 645 or with the permis-sion of the Director of the MBI program.
+Taught: Variable, check with department The course focuses on the investigation of contemporary research in information systems.
 It provides exposure to a diverse set of research methodologies used in information systems research and explores both competing and complementary research paradigms.